2026 Jenkins Medal Nominations

 Dan Jenkins

 Dan Jenkins was an award-winning sportswriter and best-selling novelist whose career spanned more than six decades.
 He was the author of 24 books—12 novels and 12 works of non-fiction.
 Jenkins wrote for newspapers in Fort Worth and Dallas for 15 years before he became nationally known for his stories in Sports Illustrated.
 After more than 25 years at SI, Jenkins was a columnist for Playboy and Golf Digest.
-Three of his best-selling novels—Semi-Tough, Dead Solid Perfect, and Baja Oklahoma—have been made into movies.
+Three of his best-selling novels—Semi-Tough, Dead Solid Perfect, and Baja Oklahoma—were made into movies.

 Rhoden, Junod and Lavigne Honored in 2023